bensuperpc/docker-multimedia/readme.md

 Optional:
 - Add `-vf scale=1920:-1` to downscale the video to 1080p
-- Add `-g 60` to set the keyframe interval to 60 frames (every 1 seconds at 60fps)
+- Add `-g 60` to set the keyframe interval to 60 frames (every 1 seconds at 60fps), lower value increase quality but increase file size
 - Add `-tune 0` for subjective quality, 1 for objective quality (PSNR), default is 1
 - Add `-tune 0:film-grain=8` in svtav1-params to add film grain to the video (lower value for animation, higher value for live action with more grain)
 - Add `-pix_fmt yuv420p10le` to set the pixel format to 10 bits or `-pix_fmt yuv420p` to set the pixel format to 8 bits